• Skip to primary navigation

 Calories: 289kcalCarbohydrates: 38gProtein: 9gFat: 12gSaturated Fat: 6gPolyunsaturated Fat: 1gMonounsaturated Fat: 3gTrans Fat: 0.2gCholesterol: 79mgSodium: 251mgPotassium: 308mgFiber: 4gSugar: 17gVitamin A: 420IUVitamin C: 5mgCalcium: 137mgIron: 2mg

-Please note, the nutrition details are estimated using a food database and are offered here only as a guideline for informational purposes.
+Please note, the nutrition details are estimated using a food database, so they’re just a rough estimate not an exact science.

 More Yummy & Satisfying Breakfast Recipes